cleitonsouza01/qt-creator-arduino/README.md

 2. Close Qt Creator

+3. Create a folder called arduino in <folder-where-intalled-qt-creator>/qtcreator/templates/wizards/

-3. Copy all files that you download to <folder-where-intalled-qt-creator>/qtcreator/templates/wizards/
+4. Copy all files that you downloaded to <folder-where-intalled-qt-creator>/qtcreator/templates/wizards/arduino

 4. Open Qt Creator

 5. Click on menu File > New File or Project > Select Arduino project and then have fun!

 On step 2, in my case for example, I need to copy all files (arduino folder) to: ~/Qt5.4.1/Tools/QtCreator/share/qtcreator/templates/wizards/